Tom Scharpling: The Best Show on WFMU

-On October 29, 2013, Scharpling announced that the final Best Show on WFMU was to air on December 17, 2013.

-On October 10, 2014, 14 years to the day after The Best Show first aired, Scharpling announced via his Twitter page that The Best Show would return in November 2014.
-On December 17, 2014, the first episode of The Best Show in its new format, a web-cast and podcast, aired via thebestshow.net.
-The live webcast of the show follows the same format as it did on WFMU, with callers, skits performed by Scharpling and Wurster, and a three-hour run-time.

 Scharpling is considered by some as the "Godfather Of Podcasting".
 Episodes of The Best Show were archived from the shows beginning, as were most of the programs on WFMU, in the RealPlayer format.
 It began podcasting in early 2006 with the music removed from the latest shows and offered as downloadable files on the internet through the rest of its run on the station, helping it reach an even wider audience than it had already developed.

+Scharpling made no money from the station, and regularly encouraged fans to donate to the non-profit station by offering elaborate pledge drive gifts.